J0EYjoey/sta314_f24/docs/index.md

 ## Annoucement

+- No class on Sep 30th.
+We do have tutorials on that day.
 - The first midterm is on Wednesday, Sep 25th.
 - Both the second problem set (with solution) and the midterm of last year are out.
 - The first problem set is out.
 Its solution is to be posted in 3 days.
-- The first tutorial starts on September 9th, Monday.
-We also have lectures on Sep 9th.
-- The first lecture starts on September 4th, Wednesday.

 ---
 <br />